Subrogation and Liens

 These claims—sometimes called a “subrogation interest” or “right of reimbursement,” and sometimes called a “lien”—can be created by a contract or by a law.
 For example, most health insurance policies include a subrogation and reimbursement clause allowing it to be reimbursed for anything it spent treating your injuries out of your personal injury settlement.
 Another example is a statute—Chapter 55 of the Texas Property Code—allowing hospitals providing emergency treatment to you to file a “lien” with the county clerk giving it the right to be paid out of any settlement arising from that injury.
 There is also the Medicare Secondary Payer Act, a federal law providing that Medicare is secondary to all other sources of payment for a beneficiary’s care— including a personal injury settlement—and that any payment made by Medicare where there is another source of payment is “conditional” and must be paid back.

 The law regarding these and other types of liens or subrogation interests is complicated, and you may not know about some of your rights in dealing with the insurance company, the hospital, or Medicare.
 For example, a Texas law limits insurance companies subrogation rights, and hospital liens are only valid if the hospital takes certain specific procedural steps.
 In addition to helping you get a settlement or a jury verdict for your injuries, one service a personal injury attorney provides is dealing with these liens and subrogation interests—negotiating with the health insurance company, the hospital, or Medicare and enforcing your rights.

-If you have been injured due to the fault of another or if you are injured on the job and learn that your employer is a nonsubscriber, request a consult with an attorney call the Houston Lawyer Referral Service at 713-237-9429.
+If you have been injured due to the fault of another or if you are injured on the job and learn that your employer is a nonsubscriber, request a consult with a Houston health insurance lawyer by calling the Houston Lawyer Referral Service at 713-237-9429.